ioanniskousis/TicTacToe-JS/README.md

   The Player class holds information about the 2 players - their name and the image for their moves which is either an X-image or a Circle.
 Players' info is also stored in localStorage.
 The player's info can be edited using a settings view.

+  There are 5 JavaScript files.
+    - main.js         : Initializes objects and event handlers, and applies the game logic
+    - game.js         : Implements the GameBoard class
+    - player.js       : Implements the Player class
+    - controlFlow.js  : Implements all handlers and rendering
+    - utils.js        : Helper file for shorhand commands

 <hr/>

 <!-- ABOUT THE PROJECT -->